blackmama12/Whatsapp-Bot/README.md

 node bot.js
 ```

-> Replace `bot.js` with your actual file name if it's different.

 - A QR code will appear in the terminal.
 - Scan it using **WhatsApp > Linked Devices**.